talankip/BerlinClock/README.md

 Problem source - http://agilekatas.co.uk/katas/BerlinClock-Kata

-Implementing the kata using test driven development using Java and Junit.
+Implementing the solution by practicing test driven development using Java and Junit.